List of Colorado Rockies seasons: Record by decade

 The following table describes the Rockies' MLB win–loss record by decade.

-These statistics are from Baseball-Reference.com's Colorado Rockies History & Encyclopedia, and are current as of October 5, 2022.
+These statistics are from Baseball-Reference.com's Colorado Rockies History & Encyclopedia, and are current as of October 5, 2023.

+Postseason appearances

 Post-season record by year

 The Rockies have made the postseason five times in their history, with their first being in 1995 and the most recent being in 2018.